Heene Cemetery is a closed cemetery

-Although small at 0.4 hectares, Heene Cemetery has a surprising amount of both native and invasive species.
+Although a small area of 0.4 hectares, Heene Cemetery has a surprising number of both native and invasive species.

-We have documented the animal, plant and insect life for you and will continue to update this information over time.
+We have documented the animal, plant and fungal life for you and will continue to update this information over time.

 We could not maintain Heene Cemetery without the contributions made by you.

 Thank you very much for encouraging our conservation and heritage work in Heene Cemetery.

 Your contribution will go towards much needed core funding to support and encourage the diversity of our wildlife.

 Near to the centre of Worthing, the cemetery is an often-overlooked window into the past.

 This website exists to help you discover the stories of those buried here and their families, from cradle to grave, and learn about the flora and fauna that now exists in this site of conservation interest.

 Funded primarily by contributions and grants, Friends of Heene Cemetery carry out maintenance of grounds, identification and research of graves, preservation of artefacts and safeguarding wildlife that has made this hidden haven so historically special.